-It takes about 70 days to get the first ripe "Better Boy" tomatoes, but feeding the plants is important for a good harvest.
-Start fertilizing when the first fruits are about 1 inch in diameter, and then feed again when harvest begins.
+It takes about 70 days to get the first ripe 'Better Boy' tomatoes, but feeding the plants is important for a good harvest.
+Start applying fertilizer when the first fruits are about 1 inch in diameter, and then feed again when harvest begins.
 Use a low-nitrogen formula such as 5-10-5, side-dressing each plant with about 1/2 cup of the granular fertilizer, but turn the fertilizer into the soil gently to avoid disturbing roots.

-"Better Boy" is an indeterminate variety that grows all season long, so it benefits from pruning to maximize fruiting and keep its size under control.
-As the plant grows, allow only one or two main stems to grow and remove suckers -- shoots appearing where each leaf originates -- to funnel the plant's energy into fruiting, using shears that you wipe with rubbing alcohol between cuts to prevent spread of disease.
+'Better Boy' is an indeterminate variety that grows all season long, so it benefits from pruning to maximize fruiting and keep its size under control.
+As the plant grows, allow only one or two main stems to grow and remove suckers, the shoots appearing where each leaf originates, to funnel the plant's energy into fruiting, using pruning shears that you wipe with rubbing alcohol between cuts to prevent spread of disease.
 Also, help the plant produce the last ripe fruits by cutting back its fruitless top near the end of summer.

 Support and Possible Problems

 'Better Boy' is a heavy producer, with individual fruits weighing up to 1 pound each, so they benefit from support while growing.
 Either drive a sturdy stake into the ground, using soft ties to attach the stem to the stake at intervals, or use a commercial tomato cage for support, tying the plant to its wire as needed.

 These plants are susceptible to fungal disorders and fruit cracking, but ensuring constant, even moisture and giving plants lots of space in well-drained soil helps avoid these problems.
 They can attract pests such as large green hornworms and striped potato beetles, which can be hand-picked, and aphids, which are best controlled by washing plants with a strong water stream.